 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

 OET (OET-RV) And you don’t sow the plants, but you sow the bare seeds—perhaps of wheat or something else—

-OET-LVAnd what you_are_sowing, not the body which going_to_become you_are_sowing, but a_naked seed, if might_happen of_wheat, or of_something of_the rest.
+OET-LV And what you_are_sowing, not the body which going_to_become you_are_sowing, but a_naked seed, if might_happen of_wheat, or of_something of_the rest.

-SR-GNTΚαὶ σπείρεις, οὐ τὸ σῶμα τὸ γενησόμενον σπείρεις, ἀλλὰ γυμνὸν κόκκον, εἰ τύχοι σίτου, τινος τῶν λοιπῶν.
+SR-GNT Καὶ ὃ σπείρεις, οὐ τὸ σῶμα τὸ γενησόμενον σπείρεις, ἀλλὰ γυμνὸν κόκκον, εἰ τύχοι σίτου, ἤ τινος τῶν λοιπῶν. ‡

-(Kai ho speireis, ou to sōma to genaʸsomenon speireis, alla gumnon kokkon, ei tuⱪoi sitou, tinos tōn loipōn.)
+(Kai ho speireis, ou to sōma to genaʸsomenon speireis, alla gumnon kokkon, ei tuⱪoi sitou, aʸ tinos tōn loipōn.)

-Key: yellow:verbs, orange:accusative/object, pink:genitive/possessor, red:negative.
+Key: khaki:verbs, orange:accusative/object, pink:genitive/possessor, red:negative.

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).